 In addition to herbal treatments, significant research shows that diet can play a major role in migraine frequency, duration, and intensity.
-Low-fat diets, eliminating or limiting foods that show IgG antibody production, improving gut flora content, and eating consistently to minimize low blood sugar are potential preventive measures and treatments for migraines.
+Potential preventive measures and treatments for migraines include:

 Just like medications, herbs can have significant side effects on the body.
 Some can interact with other medicines, and can be dangerous or even deadly when misused.
 Discuss all treatment options with your doctor before use.

-Consider tracking your triggers, symptoms, pain intensity and duration, and other related factors (such as the weather, menstrual cycle, and your activities) in a migraine journal or migraine app.
+Consider tracking your triggers, symptoms, pain intensity and duration, and other related factors in a migraine journal or migraine app.
 Whether you choose pharmaceutical treatments, natural remedies, or a combination, having a thorough record of your experiences will help you and your doctor narrow down the best treatment options.